shanirap/4/README.md

 this is 2 commit

 this is 4 commit-terminal
-this is 3 commit -github
+new conflict2- this is 3 commit -github